nrouhanizdeh/Night-In-App/README.md

 User can choose a name for their itinerary and save it locally.
 If desired user can return to home page to start the process again.
 Returning to the saved section will show any/all dates previously saved.

+### Pseudo code

+//Start button
+When the user clicks the Start button
+Then set the start class to hide
+And turn the drinks dive to show

+//Next button
+When the user clicks the next button
+Then hide the current div container and show the next one

+//Results containers & div for the end of the choice selection When the user has selected the Next button on the Movie selection page Then surface the drink selection, the food selection and the movie selection with their respective images.

+//CSS
+Rudy & Tom - Work on the CSS to match the wireframe.
+Proof of Concept tomorrow night 8/12.

+//HTML
+Rudy & Tom - Make a new div for the results section of each category.

+//Logic for suggestions
+When the user makes a selection for a particular Drink (ie Gin) Then we'll surface suggestions for the Meal via an adjacent text string (ie "because you selected Gin we'd recommend...")

+PHASE 2

+//Previous Button

+//Select your music section option